Court Orders Forfeiture Of N37.5m, Hotel Belonging To Convicted Ex-NIMASA Boss | Leadership Newspaper

 Court Orders Forfeiture Of N37.5m, Hotel Belonging To Convicted Ex-NIMASA Boss

-Justice Saliu Saidu of the Federal High Court in Lagos on Monday ordered that the sum of N37.5 million warehouse in Diamond Bank Plc be temporarily forfeited the federal government.
+Justice Saliu Saidu of the Federal High Court sitting in Lagos yesterday ordered that the sum of N37.5 million warehouse in Diamond Bank Plc be temporarily forfeited the federal government.

-Justice Saidu also ordered the initial forfeiture of the Hotel procured with proceed of an unlawful activities by former Acting Director General of Nigerian Maritime Administration and Safety Agency (NIMASA) Calistus Obi.
+Justice Saidu also ordered the initial forfeiture of the hotel believed to be procured with proceed of an unlawful activities by former acting director general of Nigerian Maritime Administration and Safety Agency (NIMASA) Calistus Obi.

-It will be recalled that Obi was convicted on May 23, 2019, by Justice Mojisola Olatoregun of the same.
+Obi was convicted on May 23, 2019, by Justice Mojisola Olatoregun of the same court.

-Justice Saidu made the order after entertaining a motion exparte file and agued by the Economic and Financial Crimes Commission (EFCC) counsel, Rotimi Oyedepo on Monday.
+Justice Saidu made the order after entertaining a motion ex parte filed and agued by counsel to the Economic and Financial Crimes Commission (EFCC), Rotimi Oyedepo on Monday.

-Oyedepo told the court that the motion was brought pursuant to section 17 of the advance free fraud and other related offences Act, 2006 and under section 34 of the constitution.
+Oyedepo told the court that the motion was brought pursuant to section 17 of the Advance Free Fraud and Other Fraud Related Offences Act, 2006 and under section 34 of the constitution.

 The EFCC lawyer also informed the judge that the second respondent was charged and convicted (Obi) on the 23rd of May, 2019.